-Our philosophy guides our beliefs on behavior and as such we expect all members of our community to strive to follow the essential agreements outlined below.
+Our philosophy guides our beliefs on behavior, so we expect all members of our community to follow the essential agreements outlined below.

 At UAS our community, consisting of students, staff, and parents, believe that:

 - Everyone has the right to feel safe.

 - Everyone has the right to be heard.

 - Everyone has the right to be respected.

 - Everyone has the right to make mistakes and learn from them.

 - Everyone needs to take responsibility for their own actions.